MikeSubbotsky/youtube_mp3_downloader/README.md

 - This script is for personal use and should not be used to infringe on the copyrights of the video owners.
 - Ensure you have the right to download and convert the YouTube videos you are interested in.
+- The script requires FFmpeg for audio extraction and conversion.
+Make sure it is installed and configured correctly on your system.